yuniersoad/dota2notify/README.md

 ## Getting Started

 1. Clone the repository
+2. Set up your environment:
+   - Option 1: Create a `.env` file based on `.env.example`
-2. Update `appsettings.json` with your configuration values:
+   - Option 2: Update `appsettings.json` with your configuration values
-   - Telegram bot token and chat ID
-   - Azure Cosmos DB connection details

 ## Local Development

+When running locally, the application will:
+1. Load environment variables from the `.env` file in the root directory
-When running locally, the application will use the Cosmos DB Emulator by default.
-Make sure you have it installed and running before starting the application.
+2. Use the Cosmos DB Emulator by default (make sure you have it installed and running)

+### Using Environment Variables

+The application supports environment variables to override configuration.
+For local development:

+1. Copy `.env.example` to `.env`: `cp .env.example .env`
+2. Edit `.env` with your actual values
+3. The application will automatically load these values when starting

 ## API Endpoints